 ZERO TO THREE's cash is held in accounts at creditworthy financial institutions.
 While the amounts, at times, exceed the amount guaranteed by various agencies and insurers, and therefore bear some risk, ZERO TO THREE has never experienced, nor does management anticipate, any losses on its funds.
-As of September 30, 2023, the cash balance exceeding the \$250,000 per depositor per the Federal Deposit Insurance Corporation insured limit was \$57,797,170.
+As of September 30, 2024, the cash balance exceeding the Federal Deposit Insurance Corporation's insured limit of \$250,000 per depositor was \$47,038,328.